When will Council implement the plan?

 Will I still be able to see the ocean from my car in the headland parking spots?

-Yes — all headland parking options maintain ocean views from your car.
+Yes — parking on the headland will retain ocean views from your car.

 Why isn't there shade structures or tables proposed on the headland?